Fandi63/brutal-R/README.md

 This repository is for people who want to help Ukraine and cant program anything. brutal-R is for hacking Russia websites.
-Please copy source code file brutal-R.sh and paste it to termux to run brutal-R.
+Please write from source code file brutal-R.sh
+Run: Write it to termux to run brutal-R.